j-cap/stareg/README.md

 # stareg - STructured Additive REGression

-$project
 ========

-$project will solve your problem of where to start with documentation, by providing a basic explanation of how to do it easily.
+stareg will solve your problem of where to start with documentation, by providing a basic explanation of how to do it easily.

 Look how easy it is to use: